hybridables/relike/README.md

 const relike = require('relike')
 ```

+**Note:** It treat functions as asynchronous, based on [is-async-function][].

+Why you should be aware of that?
+Because if you give async function which don't have last argument called with some of the [common-callback-names][] it will treat that function as synchronous and things may not work as expected.

+It's not a problem for most of the cases and for node's native packages, because that's a convention.
+So, the [relike-all][] package successfuly can promisifies all of the `fs` functions for example, except `fs.createReadStream` and `fs.createWriteStream` which is normal.

 ### [relike](index.js#L41)
 > Runs `fn` in native Promise if available, or another provided in `relike.Promise`.
 If not given and not support for native Promise, it will use [bluebird][] promise, but only on that enviroments that don't have support.